amontavon/Blackjack/README.md

 At any point during a player's turn, they can type HELP to see the rules.

 Players can also choose to DOUBLE DOWN on their turn, if they have not yet hit.
 This will have the dealer deal them one card and end their turn.
-Once betting is implemented, doubling down will result in doubling their bet.
+Doubling down will result in doubling their bet.

+If a player runs out of chips, they are removed from the game.
+The game will continue until the players decide not to play again, or all players run out of chips.

+**NOTE: There are no unit tests at this time, so the game is tested by hand.
+While the game is playable, there may be bugs that have not yet been discovered.
+They will be fixed as soon as they're found.**

 Future plans include:

   -Using five decks instead of one
-  -Betting

   -Split

+  -Insurance

+  -Ability to add chips during play

+  -Unit Tests